 - Some traumatic brain injuries

-- Antisocial personality disorder9
+- Antisocial personality disorder

 Disorders Typically Treated With DBT

+DBT is the only empirically supported treatment for borderline personality disorder.
 DBT focuses on modulating intense emotions that negatively impact everyday life.
 Disorders that include intense, overwhelming emotions are good candidates for DBT treatment.

-These features of intense emotion can be found in the disorders listed above and in trauma experiences.
 DBT is often modified, adapted, or abbreviated to help clients regulate emotions.
 DBT can make the difference between life and death, figuratively and literally.
 DBT can be used effectively with adolescents and adults.

-How Do I Know if DBT or CBT Is Right for Me?
+How Do I Know If DBT or CBT Is Right for Me?

 Whether DBT or CBT is effective for a person depends on the individual’s needs, issues, and emotional state.

-- Look first to the problem.
-Is it specific and in the present?
+- Look first to the problem: Is it specific and in the present?
 For example, “I can’t make myself eat lunch in the cafeteria.
 I am afraid I will drop my tray and look stupid.”
 CBT would be great.
 Is it chronic and pervasive, “I cry and scream every time I lose at my video game, or can’t do my homework.
 I only feel better if I punch the wall.”
 DBT would be the best answer.

 - Are you feeling depressed, sad, or somewhat worthless?
 “I just can’t get out of bed in the morning.”
 This would be a good problem to solve with CBT.